 The international community's approach to countering human trafficking has been guided by its formal policy endorsed by Allies in 2004.
 Given developments over the last 15 years, there is an opportunity to enhance effectiveness in this area, including through consideration of emerging challenges and the multifaceted realities that come with the issue.
 As the international community begins to lay the groundwork for an update to its policy, it is working to collect innovative ideas and recommendations directly from the field.

 Deliverables and Impact

-Students will provide recommendations related to the issue of human trafficking tailored for the international community's needs.
-To do so, students will develop a “Countering Human Trafficking in the Balkans Strategy”, which will include milestones, measurable key performance indicators (KPIs), recommendations and political statements for the Heads of States and Government and resources for the international community's further work on the issue.
-The Strategy will also address ways the international community can cooperate with the UN and other international organizations on the issue and will build on their existing documents and practices, while considering the international community's specific defense perspectives and needs.
+Stanford University Ford Dorsey Master's in International Policy Students provided recommendations related to the issue of human trafficking tailored for the international community's needs.
+To do so, students developed a “Countering Human Trafficking in the Balkans Strategy”, which includes milestones, measurable key performance indicators (KPIs), recommendations and political statements for the Heads of States and Government and resources for the international community's further work on the issue.
+The Strategy also addresses ways the international community can cooperate with the UN and other international organizations on the issue and will build on their existing documents and practices, while considering specific defense perspectives and needs.

 Distinguished Speakers for our Virtual Event:

 Her Excellency Mrs. Maryam bint Abdullah al-Attiyah, Secretary-General of the National Human Rights Committee of the State of Qatar